Edgar-Noita/SSCSI-Coded-aperture-optimization/README.md

 The original paper can be downloaded from https://ieeexplore.ieee.org/document/9034153.
 Please cite this paper if used.
 The cost function can be seen below ![Alt text](https://github.com/Edgar-Noita/SSCSI-Coded-aperture-optimization/blob/main/eq_22.png).

 For details about the derivation process please refer to the original paper.
+A detailed explanation of the uploaded files can be seen below:

 exe: Main file.